KYVENetwork/docs/adding-data/index.md

 4. Test your integration

-Now that you've successfully extended `KYVE` and implemented your `getDataItem` class, it's time to test your integration!
+Now that you've successfully extended `KYVE` and implemented your `getDataItem` class method, it's time to test your integration!

 To proceed to this next step, reach out to the Kyve Discord channel for help.